 Tanks between 1 to 20 days old are most at risk, mainly because the bacteria haven’t had enough time to establish.
 This raises the chance of ammonia becoming toxic.

-Similarly, new biofilters can’t reprocess ammonia straight away, which allows the toxin to accumulate inside the tank.
+Similarly, new biofilters can’t reprocess ammonia immediately, allowing the toxin to accumulate.

 Fish Excrement

 Ammonia is a waste product released by fish through their excrement and gills.
-An angelfish’s urine and excrement are nitrogenous and break down into ammonia.
+An angelfish’s urine and feces are nitrogenous and break down into ammonia.

-It’s not usually an issue because waste products typically become diluted inside the tank due to the volume of water per fish.
+It’s not usually an issue because waste products become diluted inside the tank due to the volume of water per fish.
 In the right quantities, angelfish poo provides nutrients that keep the ecosystem inside the aquarium healthy.
-However, too much of it allows high levels of ammonia to infiltrate the tank.
+However, too much allows high ammonia levels to infiltrate the tank.

 Harmful amounts of angelfish excrement in the tank are commonly caused by too many fish or tanks that are too small for the number of fish inside.